ztlxltl/FamilyTreeView/README.md

   - more expanders (expand more relatives of a specific person / family)
     - expand siblings of the active person or an ancestor
     - expand parents and siblings of spouse of the active person
-    - expand other parents of the active person or an ancestor
+    - expand other parents of the active person or an ancestor while the main parent's other families are expanded (but not the children of the other families of the main parents)
     - maybe more
 - context menus (edit, add new person as parent, spouse, child etc.)
 - implement "add relative" button functionality